raulcv/golang-gorm-api/README.md

 * Clone this project with Git
 * Open in some IDE
 * create .env file in the main root of the project and type your postgres database credentials.
-    * You can use a **docker container with <a href="https://hub.docker.com/_/postgres">docker postgres image</a>** to create a postgres database, laso you can use some online database like firebase.
+    * You can use a **docker container with <a href="https://hub.docker.com/_/postgres">docker postgres image</a>** to create a postgres database, laso you can use some online free limited database like supabase for development.
 * type in the terminal, located on your project folder, type:

 ```bash